 The uncorrected periodic error of your 3600GTO will be 5 arc seconds or less when it leaves our facility.
 We will have reduced this already small native error significantly by loading the error curve from our extensive testing procedures into the servo system.
 The resulting error that remains should be negligible, and will probably be satisfactory for all but the most demanding applications.
-You can, however, reduce the error even further to maximize performance without auto-guiding by recording a much longer run with PEMProTM that will average more complete cycles of the worm.
+You can, however, reduce the error even further to maximize performance without auto-guiding by recording a much longer run with PEMPro[TM] that will average more complete cycles of the worm.

-As a normal item of mount maintenance, you should plan to redo your PEMProTM run once a year (more or less depending on usage) to compensate for gear run in.
-If you ever remove your motor / gearbox or manually turn the worm gear, you will also invalidate any previously recorded corrections and will need to do a new PEMProTM run.
+The serious imager may wish to redo the PEMPro[TM] run once a year (more or less depending on usage) to compensate for gear run-in.
+If you ever remove your motor / gearbox or manually turn the worm gear, you will also invalidate any previously recorded corrections and will need to do a new PEMPro[TM] run.
 (Manually moving the telescope does NOT turn the worm gear, so that is not a problem!)
 Complete documentation is provided in the help menu of the installed program.
-Also, please read the Important Information HTML file on the CD before loading PEMPro onto your computer.
+Also, please read the Important Information HTML file on the CD before loading PEMPro[TM] onto your computer.